verdaccio/website/website/translated_docs/yo-NG/web.md

 ### Internationalization

-*Since v4.5.0*, there are translations available
+*Since v4.5.0*, there are translations available.

 ```yaml
 i18n: